begabba/docs-comers/docs/guides/sheet-to-comers.md

 - Sheet-to-comers creates _Product price_ that uses **per-day** price instead of **total** price.
   : Any remaining difference is put on Arrangement price.
 This might lead to some weird looking prices but the total price will be the same.
+    You can always massage the Arrangement/Product price after the event is created.

 ![img](images/use_summercamp_tweaks.png)